kartoza/geocontext/README.md

 ## Key features

 * Stateless and easy to deploy
-* Able to retrieve context information of a point from several sources (context service registries)
+* Able to retrieve geo-context information of a point from several services
+* Optimized for rapid information retrieval
 * Currently work with WFS and WMS sources
 * Using cache mechanism to retrieve context information faster
-* Two level hierarchy (context service registry --> context group --> context collection) for easier to manage
+* Three level hierarchy (service --> group --> collection to sort services to request
-* Simple API
+* Simple API returning geojson data

 ## Project activity